loft-demos/vcluster-platform-demo-app-template/README.md

 **✖ Possible State Pollution** – If a PR fails to clean up resources, it could leave orphaned deployments in the shared cluster.

-2. **Completely ephemeral environment with an ephemeral Argo CD deployed into the ephmeral vCluster:**
+##### 2. Completely ephemeral environment with an ephemeral Argo CD deployed into the ephmeral vCluster:
+Details of this setup, to include the components used, Kubernetes resources configuration and explanation are available [here](https://github.com/loft-demos/vcluster-platform-demo-app-template/tree/main/vcluster-gitops/crossplane/vcluster-pull-request-environment).

 **✅ Pros**